Skip to main content

 About

-Look Outside is a single player survival role playing game with horror, mystery and thriller themes.
+Look Outside is a single player survival role playing game with horror, mystery, thriller and violence themes.
 It was developed by FrankieSmileShow and was released on March 21, 2025.
 It received mostly positive reviews from critics and overwhelmingly positive reviews from players.

 Skip User Reviews